 What's market validation, and why is it important?

-Your success will be determined by your ability to distill and combine the right set of variables.
+Your success at building a startup will be determined by your ability to distill and combine the right set of variables.
 The fewer variables there are, the easier it is to get it right.

-When we’re hit with a great idea or a problem that we want to solve, our imagination runs wild with all the possibilities and potential features, benefits, which could make the idea a big success.
+When we’re hit with a great idea or a problem that we want to solve, our imagination runs wild with all the possibilities and opportunities that could exist with the idea.
 There are a lot of variables.

 To build a successful business you need to find the combination of variables that stand true for a large enough audience to make the business viable.
 That's the science behind starting a business, in simple terms.

 Market Validation is the process that you need to go through to give yourself the highest change of success at combining the right set of variables, and creating something that enough people actually want.